 - 1. Self-awareness.
 Recognising your own emotions and feelings, how you react under pressure and the effect you have on others. - Self-confidence: sureness about your self-worth, strengths and capabilities. - Humility: appreciation of your weaknesses, influences and biases.
 The ability to acknowledge that you may not be 100% right.
 Humility is strength. - Observation: The ability to observe your emotions without judgement. - Behaviour Under Pressure.
-Awareness of how you react under pressure. - Self-honesty: Honesty about all of the above and both the right reason and the real reason for why you want to achieve the outcome. - Impact on Others.
-Understand the effect you have on others (positive & negative). - 2.
+Awareness of how you react under pressure. - Impact on Others.
+Understand the effect you have on others (positive & negative). - Self-honesty: Honesty about your answers to each of the above. - 2.
 Self-control.
 Managing disruptive impulses, how you react and how long an emotion lasts. - Controlling emotions.
 The ability to pause, to not act or react impulsively when confronted with an emotional situation.
 The ability to not react impulsively to someone else's emotional outburst, even when it is aimed at you. - Ownership.
 The realisation that it is you who generates your emotions, not the other party.
 The emotions you feel, their strength and what triggers them are all within your control. - Detachment.
 The ability to stay slightly detached, emotionally.
 To be objective and look at the bigger picture. - Integrity.
 A desire to maintain standards of honesty and honour. - Adaptability.
-The ability to accept uncertainty and adapt accordingly. - 3.
-Empathy.
+The ability to accept uncertainty and adapt accordingly.

+CHANGE :: STRATEGY

+- 3. Empathy.
 Understanding others how they think, feel and what they are trying to achieve.
 The ability to genuinely put yourself in their shoes and appreciate their point of view. - Transposition.
 The ability to put yourself in the other person's shoes, appreciate their point of view and understand their intentions. - Understanding the Motivation of Others.
 Understanding the right reason and the real reason for their actions. - Respect for Others.
-Respect for the other person and an ability to assume that they have the best intentions / come from a 'good place'. - Diversity of Opinion.
+Respect for the other person and an ability to assume that they have good intentions / are coming from a 'good place'. - Diversity of Opinion.
 Embracing and encouraging diversity of thought, background and experience.
 Embracing and encouraging 'constructive disagreements' and new ideas. - Social awareness.
-Reading a group's emotional currents and relationships.
+Reading a group's emotional currents and relationships. - 4.
+Relationship Management.

-CHANGE :: STRATEGY changeandstrategy.com

-- 4. Relationship Management.
 Developing the skills you need to deliver shared objectives. - Fostering Key Relationships.
 The ability to identify the key relationships you need to foster and proactively develop them. - Active Listening.
 Listening to understand not just to reply. - Clear communications.
 The ability to deliver clear, concise and relevant messages that are fully understood by the other party or parties. - Scanning.
-The ability to gauge how an interaction is going in real time and pick-up on social cues. - Collaboration, cooperation and compromise.
+The ability to gauge how an interaction is going and pick-up on social cues. - Collaboration, cooperation and compromise.
 Willingness to compromise to find shared objectives.
 'Winning' solo is only ever short term. - Managing conflicts and difficult situations with honesty and respect - 5.
 Motivation.
 Of self and of others.
 Building clear goals, taking initiative, commitment and a positive, proactive attitude. - Self-motivation.
 The ability to motivate yourself, even when things aren't going your way. - Motivating Others.
 The ability to motivate other people to want to achieve shared objectives. - Drive.
 A strong desire to deliver the required outcomes, to grow and to develop. - Driving and Embracing Change.
 Willingness to initiate, lead and embrace change. - Positivity.
 Optimistic mindset, positive attitude and a proactive approach. - Clarity of what you are seeking to achieve, and why.